-Appendix 1 Oyster Dredge Licence Application Form- 2020
+Appendix 1 Oyster Dredge Licence Application Form- 2024

+Name of Applicant:

+(Block Capitals) -

+Home Address:

+Name of Co-operative Society of which the applicant is a member (If applicable) (see end note)

+Membership number (if any): Phone No:]

+Declaration that applicant derives a significant portion of his/her Yes No I Ivelihood mainly from fishing: 1

+Details of Boat: Name Length Colour Registration Number

+Details of Oyster Dredge equipment: -

+Signature of Applicant: Date: -
-Licence price for 2020 Oyster Dredge Licence is €89

-All applicants must contact the local IFI office to have their boat and dredge inspected.\

-Note - Oyster fishing licences will only be issued to persons who are either:

-- 1. Members of Co-operative Societies which are engaged in the development and protection of oysters, or - 2.
-Persons who derive their livelihoods mainly from fishing.

-Written proof of having fished for oysters in the previous year should be submitted with all applications. (e.g. evidence of the sale of oysters etc.).
+Licence price for 2024 Oyster Dredge Licence is €94 All applicants must contact the local IFI office to have their boat and dredge inspected.
+Note - Oyster fishing licences will only be issued to persons who are either: Members of Co-operative Societies which are engaged in the development and protection of oysters, or Persons who derive their livelihoods mainly from fishing.
+Written proof of having fished for oysters in the previous year should be submitted with capplications. (e.g. evidence of the sale of oysters etc.). all